A glossary of terms relevant to the Grammarly for Developers platform.

 - A type of Grammarly user account that offers advanced writing assistance features.

 - A Grammarly product offering that lets users get Grammarly suggestions wherever they write on the web.
-If a user has it installed, the Grammarly Chrome Extension will override the Grammarly Text Editor Plugin experience.
+If a user has it installed, the Grammarly browser extension will override the Grammarly Text Editor Plugin experience.

 Grammarly for Developers

 - The platform that provides tools for developers to integrate Grammarly's communication assistance into their applications.

 - An application that is registered with the Grammarly for Developers platform.
 Appears in My Apps.

 - A web component that you can add to any text editor or input area to provide real-time writing suggestions for your users.

 - An open standard for securely transmitting information between parties as a JSON object that is digitally signed.
 Apps that use trusted authentication need to generate JWTs.